sutch/image-building-sandbox/README.markdown

    Microsoft Windows 7 appears to have challenges with renaming OVF files.
 Instead update the gitlab.json file to refer to the OVF file containing the timestamp.

-1. Download and install the Puppet manifests needed for GitLab from Puppet Forge (installs to HOME/puppet)
+1. Download and install the Puppet manifests needed for GitLab from Puppet Forge (installs to .puppet in the current directory)

    ```
-   puppet module install spuder-gitlab
+   puppet module install --target-dir .puppet spuder-gitlab
-   puppet module install puppetlabs-ruby
+   puppet module install --target-dir .puppet puppetlabs-ruby
-   puppet module install jfryman/nginx
+   puppet module install --target-dir .puppet jfryman/nginx
-   puppet module install fsalum-redis
+   puppet module install --target-dir .puppet fsalum-redis
-   puppet module install puppetlabs-postgresql
+   puppet module install --target-dir .puppet puppetlabs-postgresql
    ```

 1. Build the GitLab image

    Note:  The following will fail if image-building-sandbox is not in your home directory.
-The gitlab.json file refers to ../.puppet/modules/ as the location for installed Puppet modules.
+The gitlab.json file refers to .puppet/modules/ as the location for installed Puppet modules.
 Change the module_paths value in gitlab.json if this is not the relative path to the folder.

    Build the image using:
    ```